aspittel/learn-code-from-us/README.md

 The following text was taken from the about page on [https://learncodefrom.us](https://learncodefrom.us):

-> Learn Code from Us is a site that lists people who are members of underrepresented groups in tech who create resources geared towards programmers of all levels.
+> Learn Code from Us is a site that lists people who are members of under-represent groups in tech who create resources geared towards programmers of all levels.
 These resources include (but are not limited to) podcasts, blog posts, newsletters, or YouTube videos.
-For now, this site is geared towards free resources in order to be as accessible as possible
+    For now, this site is geared towards free resources in order to be as accessible as possible.

 ## The Detailed Readme